Voters approve continuation of SPLOST

-Carroll County voters approved the continuation of the 1% SPLOST during Tuesday’s referendum.
+Carroll County voters approved the continuation of the 1% special purpose local option sales tax during Tuesday’s referendum.

-The final, unofficial vote was 2,746 in favor of the Special Purpose Local Option Sales Tax and 618 against, according to Carroll Communications Director Ashley Hulsey.
+The final, unofficial vote was 2,746 in favor of the SPLOST and 618 against, according to Carroll Communications Director Ashley Hulsey.
 The results have yet to be certified by the county Board of Elections.

 The total vote tally was 3,364.
 The county has 87,836 registered voters, according to county elections officials.